-Informed by the moment of polarization in which we are living, we welcome proposals that explore the possibilities for overcoming the obstacles we face when teaching history - from difficult topics that generate lively debate, such as the significance of slavery to the forming of the Unites States as represented by the public history project of the NYT's 1916 Project, to teaching students the more complicated and complex aspects of historical study as evidenced by Teaching Tolerance's Teaching Hard History initiative to asking historical questions that elicit a deeper understanding of the past or crafting a narrative for which there may be a limited record.
+Informed by the moment of polarization in which we are living, we welcome will explore possibilities for overcoming the obstacles we face when teaching history - from difficult topics that generate lively debate, such as the significance of slavery to the forming of the Unites States as represented by the public history project of the NYT's 1619 Project, to teaching students the more complicated and complex aspects of historical study as evidenced by Teaching Tolerance's Teaching Hard History initiative to asking historical questions that elicit a deeper understanding of the past or crafting a narrative for which there may be a limited record.

 In keeping with our mission, we hope the conference theme will produce fruitful discussion across historical fields and among history educators from differing teaching and learning spaces who do not typically have a chance to exchange ideas and practice with each other.
 This conference offers a space for sharing work with fellow history educators, whether you are experimenting with new methods in your classroom, or you are examining these problems as a researcher (in the field of education, for instance, or the Scholarship of Teaching and Learning), or you educate the public in a museum or via a website.
 Our hope is that the Teaching History Conference will inspire new professional connections and communities of practice that continue beyond the conference setting.